Dataport/possible-x-piveau-ui/README.md

 <br><br>

 ### Runtime configurations
-The `runtime-config.js` file is located at `config/runtime-config.js` by default.
+The Runtime configuration file is located at `config/runtime-config.js` by default.
 It is a template file, which lists all configurable environment variables that can be changed during runtime.

 We utilize a Vue plugin `RuntimeConfiguration` to configure a web application using environment variables without rebuilding it.